open-telemetry/community/social-media-guide.md

   - It's also OK to recognize and name individuals employers in the context of their contributions to the project.
-  - Generally, avoid naming specific companies or products in a way that could be construed as an endorsement.
+  - Generally, avoid naming specific companies or products in a way that could be construed as an endorsement or an opposition.
 - Focus on our overall goals when creating social content.
   - This doesn't mean we can't be fun, or have fun, but we should try to keep social content highly relevant.